AJGreaves/picflip/README.md

     - It explains that deleting the player profile will remove all game data including high scores.
     - Then it asks a simple maths question with 9 possible answers to choose from, only if the correct answer is clicked will the player profile be deleted.
     - All other choices will close the modal when clicked with no further effects to the game.
     - At this point the maths question and correct answer are static.
-This is a feature I would like to upadate in the future (see [Features Left to Implement](#Features-left-to-implement) for more inforamtion)
+This is a feature I would like to update in the future (see [Features Left to Implement](#Features-left-to-implement) for more information)

 <div align="center">
 <img src="https://i.ibb.co/nrRkQsq/delete-data-modal.jpg" alt="Screenshot: Parental check modal" >